Canop/broot/features.md

 Limits:

 - the feature doesn't compile right now on some platforms (for example Raspberry)
-- on some platforms the content leaves the clipboard when you quit broot (so you must paste while broot is still running)
+- on some platforms, such as X11 on Linux, \*BSD, etc the content leaves the clipboard when you quit broot, so you must paste while broot is still running.
+In the case of X11, this is a limitation of the platform and not something that can ever be handled on an application leve.